-▲ Please note that this question does not refer to gender balance in the teams in charge of carrying out the project but to the content of the planned research and innovation activities .
+Please note that this question does not refer to gender balance in the teams in charge of carrying out the project but to the content of the planned research and innovation activities.
 Sex and gender analysis refers to biological characteristics and social/cultural factors respectively.
-For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to http://ec.europa.eu/research/swafs/gendered-innovations/index_en.cfm?pg=home
+For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to http://ec.europa.eu/research/swafs/gendered-innovations/index\en.cfm?pg=home

-(D4) Gender dimension
+(D9) Gender dimension

 The gender dimension in research and innovation content is an essential aspect of research excellence, as it increases the societal relevance of the knowledge produced, as well as technologies and innovations.
 Addressing sex and/or gender aspects is an emerging and important dimension of research in many scientific and technological fields, representing a valuable source of innovation.
-Most obvious fields include health, demographic change, food security, sustainable agriculture and forestry, maritime and inland water research, bioeconomy, aspects of the future energy system, future transport and mobility, climate action, mobility, security, and robotics.
+Most obvious fields include "applied" sciences such as health, demographic change, future transport and mobility or robotics.
 Also in space there are a number of relevant areas, including female astronauts or the diversity of future inhabitants on Moon and Mars.
-In our field of basic research the gender dimention comes down to the question of emotional intelligence, creativity, and critical reflection.
-While men are typically considered to possess lower emotional intelligence and creativity than women, this is by no means established.
-We do believe that intellectual capacity, and cognitivity of hitherto unknown fact and relations are equally distributed between men and woman.
-It is these latter factors which we consider the basis of our proposed innovative approach to study the polarization of the gamma-ray emission of cosmic sources with INTEGRAL.
-In addition, our results (new insight into physical processes in high-energy sources; standardized software package for future data analysis) are very unlikely to be received differently by men and women.
-Thus, we cannot make explicit statements on where sex or gender aspects would have an impact on our innovation potential.
+In our field of basic research the gender dimension comes down to the question of emotional intelligence, creativity, and critical reflection.